About our Communities

-The University of New England’s First Year Experience Living Learning Communities (LLC) and themed housing options provide an introductory leadership experience within the context of a residential setting.
+The University of New England’s First Year Experience Living Learning Communities (LLCs) and Themed Living Communities (TLCs) provide an introductory leadership experience within the context of a residential setting.

 You can expect to:

 - Meet new people who share similar interests and goals

 - Benefit from one-on-one mentorship

 - Participate in programs and workshops based on a common theme